processone/eturnal/INSTALL.md

 This generates the archive file `_build/prod/rel/eturnal/eturnal-1.10.1.tar.gz`.
 The default installation prefix is set to `/opt/eturnal`, and it's assumed the server will be executed by a user named `eturnal`.
-To change these defaults, edit the [build.config][7] file, re-run `./rebar3 as prod tar`, and adapt the following installation instructions accordingly.
+To change these defaults, edit the [build.config][7] file or override the settings using environment variables (of the same name, but upper-case), re-run `./rebar3 as prod tar`, and adapt the following installation instructions accordingly.

 ## Quick Test